flygoast/ngx_http_self_defence_module/README.md

 `Nginx` will return 503 if no 'action' URL provided.

 If no 'ratio' specified, all request will trigger the action.
 Otherwise, only ratio percentage will trigger the action.
+The 'ratio' must be between 0 and
+100.

 A external script should periodically update the value in shared memory, then the `Nginx` can make it in self-defence according the values.